 This form must be completed and sent to the Examiner in the envelope with the scripts.
-Cen tre Number Name of Centre 1 Supervisor's Results ed in Question 1 on a spare copy of the question nd showing the Centre number and appropriate 2 The candidate numbers of candidates attending each session were: First Session Second Session 3 The Supervisor is required to give details overleaf of any difficulties experienced by particula candidates, giving names and candidate numbers.
-These should include reference to: (a) any general difficulties encountered in making preparation; (b) difficulties due to faulty apparatus or materials; (c) accidents to apparatus or materials;

-Other cases of hardship, e.g. illness, temporary disability, should be reported direct to CIE on the normal 'Application for Special Consideration' form.
+Cer Centre Number Name of Centre 1 Supervisor's Results Please submit details of the readings obtained in Question 1 and Question 2 on a spare copy of the question paper clearly marked 'Supervisor's Results' and showing the Centre number and appropriate session/laboratory number .
+2 The candidate numbers of candidates attending each session were: First Session Second Session 3 The Supervisor is required to give details overleaf of any difficulties experienced by particular candidates, giving names and candidate numbers.
+These should include reference to: (a) any general difficulties encountered in making preparation; (b) difficulties due to faulty apparatus or materials; (c) accidents to apparatus or materials; (d) d) assistance with respect to colour-blindness.
+Other cases of hardship, e.g. illness, temporary disability, should be reported direct to CIE the normal 'Application for Special Consideration' form.

-A plan of work benches, giving details by candidate numbers of the places occupied by the candidates for each experiment for each session, must be enclosed with the scripts.
+4 A plan of work benches, giving details by candidate numbers of the places occupied by the candidates for each experiment for each session, must be enclosed with the scripts.